 What if right now, you feel like your life sucks!
 (Real talk).
 The holidays are a time for parties, hanging out with friends or family, and celebrating your faith.
-Everyone’s life seems so perfect and happy, but you don’t.
+Everyone’s life seems so perfect and happy, but your life isn’t.

 Instead you feel the holiday blues.